convertigo/convertigo/convertigo-studio-web/GoodPractice.md

 ## Philosophy

-- Build on Svelte 5 with Skeleton 3 and Tailwind 4; respect their patterns but always route through our thin abstraction layer before falling back to raw classes.
+- Build on Svelte 5 with Skeleton 4 and Tailwind 4; respect their patterns but always route through our thin abstraction layer before falling back to raw classes.
+- Skeleton 4 components are **composed** (`<Tabs.List>`, `<Dialog.Content>`, etc.).
+Stick to our wrappers or reproduce the same sub-tree so animation, accessibility and house styling continue to work.
 - Default to the custom utility system; it encodes the responsive rhythm (mobile/desktop) so we rarely hand-write raw Tailwind recipes.
 - Prefer KISS structures: small Svelte files, explicit data flow, reuse shared snippets/components before creating new variants.
 - Keep visuals coherent by leaning on the existing utilities (`button-*`, `layout-*`, `preset-*`) and theme tokens defined in `convertigo.theme.css`.